Free shipping to the US on orders over $150

 Salad Healthy Cucumber Wakame Summer Vegetable Vegetarian Vegan

 Japanese cucumbers are often recognized for their long, thin, and crunchy texture.
-Cucumbers, in general, are a fresh vegetable, reminiscent of summer dishes.
+Cucumbers in general are a fresh vegetable reminiscent of summer dishes.
 They also have high water content and are one of the most common Japanese summer vegetables.
-There are many Japanese salads that contain cucumbers, but “Cucumber Sunomono” is one of the most popular ones.
+There are many Japanese salads that contain cucumbers, but "Cucumber Sunomono" is one of the most popular ones.

 Cucumber sunomono is a salad made of sliced cucumbers that is then dressed with soy sauce, vinegar, and other seasonings.
 This kind of salad has a light flavor, making it the perfect side dish for a hot summer day.
 The freshness of the cucumber makes this salad the perfect companion for fried foods like tempura or karaage.